Larry's At-Home Exercise to Strengthen Weak Upper Legs

 A surprising fact about ordinary walking is that your lower back muscles also come into play.
 Here's an experiment to illustrate that observation.
 Try walking in the usual way, with a book balanced on top of your head.
 It's easier said than done.
 The book will probably fall forward.
 Why is that?

 You usually lean forward slightly when transferring your body weight to the forward foot.
 Then you use your lower back muscles to straighten up a bit, later on in the stride.
-With Gorilla Walking, we want to maximize the quad work, and minimize the contributions made by the other large muscles--glutes, calves, and lower back.
+With Gorilla Walking, we want to maximize the quad work, and minimize the contributions made by the other large muscles -- glutes, calves, and lower back.

 Here's how to do Gorilla Walking.
 First, let your arms hang loosely at your sides.
-Or you can even put your hands on top of your head.
+Or you can even put your hands on top of your head, or in your pockets.
 The main point is that the arms do not come into play while Gorilla Walking.

 Second, go slow, and take extremely short steps.
 I recommend 10 inches (25cm).